adiman-dev/Mathurat/README.md

-#Mathurat
+#Al-Mathurat
 A text based Al-Mathurat library

 It is so hard to find a working text based Al-Mathurat in the web.
 People are sharing images instead of free text.
 So i created this repo.

 Thank you [iwani](https://github.com/iwanikhalid) for helping on the arabic text

-Feel free to use and do a pull request.
+Feel free to use and do a pull request and feel free to use.
+No license.

 ##Contents
 1. mathurat_sughra.odt : A raw text based Mathurat Sughra.